ethanabrooks/dissertation/policy-iteration.typ

 #figure(
   image("figures/policy-iteration/ablation.png"),
+  caption: [
-  caption: [Comparison of ICPI with ablations.
-The $y$-axis depicts
+    Comparison of ICPI with ablations.
+    // The $y$-axis depicts
-    regret (normalized between 0 and 1), computed relative to an optimal return with a discount-factor of 0.8.
-The $x$-axis depicts time-steps during training.
-Error bars are standard errors from four seeds.],
+    // regret (normalized between 0 and 1), computed relative to an optimal
+    // return with a discount-factor of 0.8.
+The $x$-axis depicts time-steps
+    // during training.
+Error bars are standard errors from four seeds.
+    ],
     placement: top,
 ) <fig:ablations>